Eleph-C/LibraryManagementSystem/README.md

 # LibraryManagementSystem
-MSc# Lesson  2017 Spring Semester Project with Can YILMAZ
+MSc# course  2017 Spring Semester Project with Can YILMAZ